 Use this feature to track all activities you involve.
 CareClinic’s activity tracker lets you identify any actions that worsen or relieves your moods and symptoms.
 You can figure out which activities help improve your symptoms and which don’t.
 If you suffer from non-pregnancy-specific symptoms like fatigue, you can identify them easily by reviewing your activities.
 You can look back to see if there are any correlations between your symptoms and any activity you may have participated in.

 Keep a record of therapies you may be receiving.
 Maybe you are seeing an Obstetrician or even your family doctor.
 You can record all of your appointments so that you never forget something.

 CareClinic for 19 DPO Medical Reports

 Reports are another great feature in the CareClinic app.
 It can provide a lot of perception into your lifestyle change.
 It considers your logs in diary, nutrition, activities, symptoms, etc., and subsequently generates reports to show the association amid those entries.
 This connection would be helpful to learn more about yourself and your pregnancy-related changes.

-19 DPO is a guide to check your pregnancy status.
-Still, you should always seek medical advice if you have any concerns about your pregnancy status, symptoms or pregnancy test itself.
+19 DPO is a guide to checking your pregnancy status.
+Still, you should always seek medical advice if you have any concerns about your pregnancy status, symptoms, or pregnancy test itself.
 Using an all-in-one app like CareClinic can help you lead a healthy pregnancy by getting into the habit of tracking and sticking with it.